• Exclusive Pumping 101

 The next easiest way to sterilize your pump parts is in a microwave steam bag or container.
 Medela makes one that I used:

-To use, you generally put a bit of water in the bag or container with your pump parts, seal it, and run the microwave for the amount of time specified.
+To use these bags, you generally put a bit of water in the bag or container with your pump parts, seal it, and run the microwave for the amount of time specified.
 Make sure to follow the instructions on the bag.

-The bag will be extremely hot when you take open it, so be careful not to burn yourself.
-Let the air out and transfer the pump parts with clean tongs to a clean towel to air dry.
+The bag will be extremely hot when you open it, so be careful not to burn yourself.
+Let the water and air out, and transfer the pump parts with clean tongs to a clean towel to air dry.

 3. Dishwasher